OneKey-Network/addressability-framework/mvp-spec/workflows.md

+# Workflows

 The workflows part of the Prebid Addressability Framework are:
-- User Preferences and Id
+- User Id and Preferences
   - Retrieval
+  - Creation and updating
-  - Setting
+- Selling ad slots
-- Bidding workflow

-# User Preferences and Id
+## Id and User Preferences
-## With shared client-side storage

-## Without shared client-side storage
 ### Retrieval

 In this workflow, a Participant retrieves the Preferences and Id set by a User, if any.